RUDE-labs/torrentDAO-whitepaper/README.md

 **Please do not copy or disseminate any part of this Working White Paper without including this disclaimer.**

 ## Architects:
-Milad Mostavi, Troy Murray and Zach LeBeau
+Milad Mostavi & Troy Murray

 ## CONTENTS